tumic0/QtPBFImagePlugin/README.md

 Standard Mapbox GL Styles are used for styling the maps.
 Most relevant style features used by [Maputnik](https://maputnik.github.io/editor) are supported.
-A set of default styles for the OpenMapTiles, Mapbox, Tilezen, Esri and Versatiles tile shemes is part of the plugin.
+A set of default styles for the OpenMapTiles, Mapbox, Tilezen and Versatiles tile shemes is part of the plugin.

 The default tile size is 512px.